USAJOBS/help-center/how-to/search/advanced.md

 tags: [search, keywords, tips]
 ---

-## About Advanced Search

-On the Advanced Search page, you are able to select search criteria from several different refining fields, such as Keywords, Salary or Pay Grade, and Location.
-Searches can be broadened or narrowed by using the refiners.
+Advanced Search provides users more search refinement options.
+This tool also allows you to search for specific words and phrases, or words that are similar.

+You are able to refine your search by:

+* Salary or Pay Grade
+* Occupational Pay Series or Job Category
+* Location
+* Department and Agency
+* Type of Work or Work Schedule
+* Additional Search Options

+The **Who May Apply** refiner has additional resources that will help you identify whether or not you are eligible to apply for a specific job.

 ## Advanced Search Tips